 Once your authentication is complete, enable or disable services, then name your integration to complete your integration setup.

-Migrate an existing Jira integration
+Migrate an existing Jira integration to OAuth 2

 To edit an existing Jira integration: